 All through the unit are dozens of exercises to warm your kids up to writing.
 They include things like drawing and labeling a memory map of a place you’ve been to help the memories emerge, learning to write with voice via voice messages, lots of prompts to get your memories out of your head and onto a paper, and a printable “Ups and Downs” page that prompts writer’s to remember the best and worst times of life.
 You will be spending most of your time on exercises like these that get you writing, writing, writing.

 These exercises go straight into the writer’s Journal.
-They are not graded and are private, unless the writer wants to share them.
-Spelling, grammar, and mechanics don’t matter.
+They are not graded and are private unless the writer wants to share them.
+Spelling, grammar, and mechanics don’t matter in the journal.
 This is about getting ideas down on paper!

 Like the Mini Lessons, you don’t need to do all the Exercises.
 Pick and choose the ones you like.
 You’ll be coming back to this unit next year so be sure to save some good ideas for later.